ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch).
 * **Stratoform** - For his help and code towards the Pols Voice flute code, fixing both the remaining stuff from porting the PRG1 Game Over screen's flashing and the cracked overworld walls collision, the flip hearts code and the max arrow limits.
 * **snarfblam** - For the Automap hack, which was disassembled and modified to work with 1/4 hearts instead of 1/8 exclusively for this project
-* **gzip** - For his Select button fix and the title screen slow waterfall animation.
+* **gzip** - For his Select button fix and the title screen slow waterfall animation, and the optional patches from his Zelda Hack Pack
 * **minucce** - For his fixes for HUD Blink on cave enter/leave, scrolling timing, Link's sprite when leaving caves, Dungeon 1 Q1 door fix, random wait times when entering caves, magic beam alignment, the Diagonal Sword Swing code and the Copy/Erase save file system
 * **kalita-kan** - For contributing with the "ZELDA name" and "Full Hearts after death" optional patches.
 * **lexluthermeister** - For his help on creating the Optional patch for the new bosses.